pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 seem more technical.

 ## Freedom

+Do I think that these ideas will be widely accepted by professional research community?
+Probably about as much as preaching that there needs to be more lay ministers to a community of professional pastors of religion, especially to those researchers that are near the tops of their professional ladders.
+Yet, I may be writing more to the those of the world that are researchers at heart, not by profession.

 In that past (as in before the Internet), high-profile, prestigious journals were the best way to get access to the latest research.
 Nowadays there are